Growing Zucchini Indoors

 As noted above, you can start zucchinis from seeds or seedlings.
 Seedlings are easier, and you can simply transplant them to their new container and start your care routine.
 Zucchinis don’t take well to transplant, so you should look to only do this once.

-Zucchini’s germinate quite quickly, and you should see sprouts in about 7-10 days.
+Zucchini germinates quite quickly, and you should see sprouts in about 7-10 days.
 If you see multiple sprouts then thin them out until only one remains.
 Leave the one that is the largest or most healthy looking.
 This gives your plant the best chance to survive.

 Lighting

 Zucchinis are very light hungry and this will likely be the biggest issue when growing indoors.
 Zucchinis need at least 8+ hours of bright, direct sunlight per day.
-If you have a large, southern facing window this is often the best location for your plant.
+If you have a large, southern-facing window this is often the best location for your plant.

-In many cases, grow lights are often necessary.
+In many cases, grow lights are necessary.
 This is especially true in the winter months when the sunlight is less intense.
 When using a grow light, look to get a few more hours of light to make up for the lessened intensity.
-A zucchini grown exclusively under a grow light will likely need about 10+ hours.
+A zucchini grown exclusively under a grow light will likely need about 10-12+ hours.

-Watering
+Watering & Feeding

 You’ll want to water when the touch inch of soil is dry to the touch.
-Zucchinis do like moist soil, but are susceptible to root rot when overwatered.
+Zucchinis do like moist soil but are susceptible to root rot when overwatered.
 Waiting until the top of the soil is dry helps strike a balance that keeps the soil moist without soaking the plant in too much water.
-When you do water, make sure to soak the soil thoroughly and wait until you see water begin to leak out of the drainage holes.
+When you do water, make sure to soak the soil thoroughly and wait until you see the water begin to leak out of the drainage holes.

-For feeding, you can use a diluted (or indoor specific), all purpose food feed every couple of weeks.
-Zucchinis are a relatively short lived plant, so won’t need a lot of extra nutrients.
-If you’re starting with a high quality potting soil that should provide the majority of nutrients a single crop needs.
+For feeding, you can use a diluted (or indoor-specific), all-purpose food feed every couple of weeks.
+Zucchinis are a relatively short-lived plant, so won’t need a lot of extra nutrients.
+If you’re starting with a high-quality potting soil that should provide the majority of nutrients a single crop needs.

 Pruning